Our work is changing the face of SRM research

 All our events are organised in collaboration with respected local partners.
 More than 1,000 climate experts in developing countries have attended our workshops.

-The DECIMALS Fund is changing the face of SRM research by allowing developing country scientists to build their own expertise.
-Since 2018, DECIMALS has been supporting the first scientific studies of SRM in:
+The Degrees Research Funds are changing the face of SRM research by allowing developing country scientists to build their own expertise.
+Since 2018, the DMF has been supporting the first scientific projects on SRM in:

 - South America

 - The Caribbean

 - The Middle East

 The Degrees Research Funds are also the world’s largest SRM research programmes, involving over 150 scientists from across 21 developing countries to date.

 Read the stories of some of the pioneering Degrees-funded scientists

 Some of the world’s leading SRM and climate experts have given their time to Degrees for free because they believe in our work and in our mission.

 Community-building and mutual learning are at the heart of our work.
 Since 2018, our research collaborator programme has been pairing established SRM modelling experts with the Degrees-funded teams.
 This innovative approach has been praised by both the teams and the collaborators.

 Our first Global Forum brought together former workshop participants from around the Global South to Berlin where they also attended the 2017 Climate Engineering Conference—the world’s largest conference on the topic.
 This allowed them to connect with the international SRM research community, fostering North-South connections, dialogue, and mutual learning.